WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 ::

-    python ComputeNorms.py
+    ComputeNorms.py

-This will compute the norms of all wavepackets or wave functions depending on what the simulation setup was and what is already stored in ``simulation_results.hdf5``.
+This will compute the norms of all wave-packets or wave functions depending on what the simulation setup was and what is already stored in ``simulation_results.hdf5``.